Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Outline of proof of main result

 \subsection{Fundamental properties of dual process}

 We begin our analysis of the dual process $\tilde\zeta_t$ by determining the long-run position of individual particles.
-In the following lemma, we extend the local central limit theorem (LCLT) on $\Z^2$ to the multilayered setting $\Z^2 \times \Z_w$.
-Since our argument applies to $\Z^d \times \Z_w$ for any $d \geq 1$, we state and prove the result for the general case.
-The proof is simple and proceeds as follows: First, we decompose the SSRW on $\Z^d\times \Z_w$ into walks on $\mathbb{Z}^d$ and $\Z_w$, respectively, and use large deviations estimates to bound the number of steps in each direction.
-We then apply the LCLT on $\mathbb{Z}^d$ to determine the asymptotic behavior of the $\Z^d$-walk (Theorem 2.1.3 of \cite{lawler2010}), and a mixing result for finite Markov chains to analyze the $\Z_w$-walk (Proposition 15 of \cite{Lalley2013}).
+In the following lemma, we extend the local central limit theorem (LCLT) for the discrete-time SSRW on $\Z^2$ to the multilayered setting $\Z^2 \times \Z_w$.
+Since our arguments apply to $\mathbb{Z}^d \times \Z_w$ for any $d \geq 1$, we state and prove the result for the general case.
+The proof is simple and proceeds as follows.
+First, we decompose the discrete-time SSRW $(S_n)_{n \geq 0}$ on $\Z^d\times \Z_w$ into walks on $\mathbb{Z}^d$ and $\Z_w$, respectively, and use a large deviations estimate to bound the number of steps in each direction.
+We then apply the LCLT on $\mathbb{Z}^d$ to the $\Z^d$-walk (Theorem 2.1.3 of \cite{lawler2010}), and a convergence theorem for finite Markov chains to the $\Z_w$-walk (Theorem 4.9 of \cite{levin2017markov}).
+Note that for $w=1$, the SSRW on $\Z^d \times \Z_w$ is equivalent to the SSRW on $\Z^d$, which is periodic.
+For $w>1$, on the other hand, the SSRW on $\Z^d \times \Z_w$ is periodic if and only if $w$ is even.